knative/docs/docs/serving/config-ha.md

 ## Scaling the control plane

-The following serving controller deployments can be scaled up once leader election is enabled:
+The following serving controller deployments can be scaled up once leader election is enabled.

+Standard deployments:

 - `controller`
+- `networking-istio` (if Istio is installed)

+Optionally installed deployments:

 - `autoscaler-hpa`
+- `networking-ns-cert`
 - `networking-certmanager`
-- `networking-istio` (if Istio is installed)
-- `networking-ns-cert`

 Scale up the deployment(s):
 ```
 $ kubectl scale --replicas=2 <deployment-name>
 ```

+- Setting `--replicas` to a value of `2` enables HA.
+- You can use a higher value if you have a use case that requires more replicas of a deployment.
+For example, if you require a minimum of 3 `controller` deployments, set `--replicas=3`.
+- Setting `--replicas=1` disables HA.